William A Gardner

 Alberta paused as he saw Edward suddenly rise and exit the room.
 He thought it was strange but then Edward had his own quirks.
 Albert's presentation was almost complete so he decided to continue.

 "That is the basis for a guaranteed annual income and modern monetary theory.
 And if you think that printing money without limit will lead us to the golden age of wealth… history says otherwise.
 That is our opportunity.
 Crash the stock market and we have our crisis.
 In spades.
 Then the global economy will collapse and everyone will blame it on capitalism.
 Capitalism will become a hated word and the people will beg for the Sunflower alternative."

 Albert saw Edward slip back into the room through his private door and expected him to announce lunch.
 What he heard was entirely different.

-"We have been compromised," Edward announced loudly in a stressed voice.
-"Everyone except Iggy needs to leave immediately.
+"We have been compromised," Edward announced loudly in an irritated voice.
+"Everyone except Iggy and those staying overnight need to leave immediately.
 Use the back door and ensure that you don't put the batteries back in your cellphones until you are at the airport or back at home.
 This is not a joke, I don't do jokes.
 Leave any paper notes here to be shredded.
 I will be contacting you shortly.
-Iggy, please erase any evidence of Albert's presentation from the computer."
+Iggy, please erase any evidence of Albert's presentation from the computer and clean up."
 He scowled and watched as the members filed out of the room.
 Has one of them been turned?
 There would be hell to pay.
 Heads would roll.
 As he headed back to his office he heard Strux answering the front door, and loud voices.

 Read Related Previous : The Killing of Capitalism (Ch 3)